Helping local retail economies thrive

 • The CEO requested no major changes, validating our design direction.

-• Some screens needed simplification, because not certain features would be rolled out after the launch of the platform.
+• Some screens needed simplification, because certain features would be rolled out after the launch of the platform.

 Final Screens

-Ex.
-Item and business search results
+Item (top) and business (bottom) search results